onefangg/tp/docs/team/declanleeler.md

 ### Enhancements Implemented
 1. Data toggling of order / person data
+   1. What it does: Displays only one list of data (order or person) at a time and toggles between lists based on the user's command.
-   1. Declutters the UI by only showing one list that is relevant to the user's executed command
+   2. Justification: Declutters the UI by only showing one list that is relevant to the user's interests.
+Immediate toggling to show relevant data is also important without a specific command to do so - any command related to orders will show order data, and any command related to persons will show person data.
+   3. Highlights: This feature affects all CommandResults as they now need to be assigned a type to indicate which data list to display to the user.
-   2. Challenging to figure out how to show 2 separate lists of data based on the commands executed.
-It required understanding how the data was being displayed initially together with JavaFX knowledge to comprehend how the MainWindow worked and displayed persons.
-Next, a solution was then required to tweak this setup to include another set of data, orders, plus the toggling between the 2 sets of data, orders and persons.
+      It was challenging as it required understanding how the different components worked together to display the initial Persons list, before coming up with a solution to tweak this setup to include another list of data, and the functionality to toggle between them.

 2. Sorted list functionality in Model
-   3. Allows for the sorting of persons or orders through a comparator wherever required, not just in FindIncompleteOrders
+   1. What it does: Allows for the sorting of persons or orders through a comparator wherever required.
-   4. Added comparator for orders based on their delivery date
+   2. Justification: There are various features, exiting and potential, that could leverage on a sorting function to enhance their results.
+Specifically, this was required in the FindIncompleteOrders command.
-   5. Challenging to implement as it introduced SortedList as a return type when previously the application only worked with FilteredList.
+   3. Highlights: Challenging to implement as it introduced SortedList as a return type when previously the application only worked with FilteredList.
       This meant relying on polymorphism to use the parent interface, ObservableList, in place of where previously FilteredList was expected.

 3. Find and sort by date incomplete orders before a given date
-   1. Useful to highlight incomplete orders
+   1. What it does: Highlights and sorts by date incomplete orders before a given date.
+   2. Justification: The user can use this simple command to get important information that pertains to punctual order delivery.
-   2. Challenging to implement as it requires both FilteredLists and SortedLists
+   3. Highlights: Challenging to implement as it required using both FilteredLists and SortedLists.

 4. CSS changes to enhance the application's theme

 ### UG Contributions